JackDanHollister/HABITRAC/README.md

 # HABITRAC
-HABITRAC - HABItat TRACking and Behavioral Analysis.
+HABITRAC - HABItat TRACking and Behavioral Analysis

 This repository hosts a video analysis system utilizing the YOLOv8 model to process daily video recordings stored in folders.
 The system traverses each folder, applies object detection on every frame, and records detections in a CSV file.
 Each record includes the class, the position (x, y coordinates) of each detected object, and the exact time in HH:MM:SS format derived from the video filename.
 The system is designed to handle multiple classes and efficiently manages the processing of extensive video data.